Scams » Scam And Its Types »Fruit picker Jobs Scams

 fruit-picker-job-scam

-A fruit picker picks or harvests the ripened fruits and vegetables and discards the rotten and over- ripened fruits and vegetables.
-They possess machinery and technical skills to operate machineries for harvesting and also the traditional methods to pluck the ripened fruits and vegetables.
+A fruit picker picks or harvests the ripened fruits and vegetables and discards the rotten and over-ripened fruits and vegetables.
+They possess machinery and technical skills to operate machines for harvesting, as well as knowledge of traditional methods to pluck ripened fruits and vegetables.
 If you are looking for a job like Fruit Picking in different countries, be aware of the Fruit Picking Job Scam which is wreaking havoc nowadays.

-The picking job Scam will post an ad which delivers a fake message that in one day you can earn up to $200 (two hundred dollars) per day for a minimum work period of ten hours a day.
-They harvest fruitslike Strawberries, Apricots, Pear, and orange, etc. and they will also have websites framing like a genuine farming business.
-You may never know who will be a real farming business.
+The picking job scam will post an ad that delivers a fake message claiming you can earn up to $200 (two hundred dollars) per day for a minimum work period of ten hours a day.
+They mention harvesting fruits like strawberries, apricots, pears, and oranges, etc., and will also have websites that appear to be genuine farming businesses.
+You may never know who is a real farming business.

 popular-fruits-picking-scam